Taking care of your Maltese teeth is essential to maintain good health, although in many cases it is not known that dogs also need this type of care.

 - If your dog has any kind of serious food allergy avoid

 - Do not give your dog a bone if he has food sensitivities of any kind of serious food allergy

 Brushing teeth :

-Some dog treat are designed specifically to function as Brushless toothpaste like Ark Naturals Brushless Toothpaste, They are made with a lot of natural ingredients, such as cinnamon and clover, so they smell wonderful.
+Some dog treat is designed specifically to function as Brushless toothpaste, like Ark Naturals Brushless Toothpaste, They are made with a lot of natural ingredients, such as cinnamon and clover, so they smell wonderful.
 They have ridges, so they get between the teeth.
 They are softer than a greenie, but still hard enough that they take a few minutes to eat.